Do Inline Spinners Work on Bass? Get Your Rooster Tail Ready…

 Inline Spinners for Bass Fishing: Overlooked & Underutilized

-Although inline spinners might not be the best choice if you’re after the biggest bass you can catch, largemouth in highly pressured lakes, or mid-summer conditions when the water temps exceed 60-70 degrees, spinners like the classic Rooster Tail are a versatile, effective, and affordable option that should not be overlooked by bass anglers, regardless of their skill level.
+Although inline spinners might not be the best choice if you’re after the biggest bass you can catch or largemouth in highly pressured lakes, spinners like the classic Rooster Tail are a versatile, effective, and affordable option that should not be overlooked by bass anglers, regardless of their skill level.

 Leave a Reply